 While the software that allows you to do this is not free, it may be a useful investment.
 Of course, you shouldn’t buy asset management software just to submit data to the IUID registry.
-Here are a few other reasons to consider asset management software.
+Here are a few other reasons to consider asset management software for government property management.

 eQuip! is specifically designed to convert asset data already in the system to an IUID flat file or XML file.
 Click here to learn more about how eQuip! helps government contractors use the IUID registry.

 Though submitting data to the IUID registry can be complex and confusing, it’s still vital for contractors to maintain compliance by submitting asset-related data to the registry.

 When dealing with IUID requirements, it’s important to find a method for managing IUID assets that works for your business.
 Once you choose your optimal method, managing IUID assets will become less overwhelming and more manageable.